 We make a left, turning into Cape Hatteras National Seashore.
 The businesses, houses, and people.
 We continue driving, passing mostly massive dunes with sometimes only a thin strip of land between the Atlantic Ocean and the sound to the other side.
 We drive for miles seeing nothing but sand and an occasional car.
 We cross a bridge onto Pea Island and then another bridge onto Hatteras Island.
 We pass through the towns of Rodanthe, Waves, and Salvo but then back to sand and empty beaches.
 And finally, we arrive in Avon.
 We've come here to get away from it all.
 To hang out for a few weeks.
 We walk to the beach and dip our toes in the ocean.
 We're out there.

-During the upcoming weeks, we make up each day as it goes.
+During the upcoming weeks, we make up each day on the fly.
 We sit on the beach reading books.
-We take long walks on the beach, chatting about this and that.
-Or just walking in each other's presence.
-My mom visits and then Val's parents visit too.
+We take long walks along the surf, chatting about this and that.
+Or just walking in each other's company.
+My mom visits and Val's parents visit too.
 One day we rent a pontoon boat and explore the sound.
 We eat seafood.
 We play games.
 We enjoy the hot tub at our Air BnB.
 We talk.
 We hang out.
 We're away from all the expectations and responsibilities of day-to-day life.
 We're loving it.
 We're home.

 See you out there,